Skip to main content

 Materials (Raw & Packaging Materials)

-Items used to manufacture finished goods.
+Items used as inputs in manufacturing finished goods.

 • Typically have the Buy flag enabled